ccao-data/data-architecture/dbt/README.md

-You should see output like this, which you can run in the context of the [`service-spark-iasworld`](https://github.com/ccao-data/service-spark-iasworld/) repo on the server in order to refresh iasWorld tables:
+You should see output like this, which you can run in the context of the [`service-spark-iasworld`](https://github.com/ccao-data/service-spark-iasworld/) repository on the server in order to refresh iasWorld tables:

 ```
 ssh into the server and run the following commands: